2007 St. Louis Rams season: Week 3: at Tampa Bay Buccaneers

 Trying to snap a two-game skid, the Rams flew to Raymond James Stadium for an intraconference duel with the Tampa Bay Buccaneers.
 After a scoreless first quarter, Tampa Bay managed to strike first prior to halftime with kicker Matt Bryant getting a 27-yard field goal.
 After a scoreless third quarter, St. Louis got its only score of the game with kicker Jeff Wilkins getting a 25-yard field goal to begin the fourth quarter.
-Afterwards, the Buccaneers ended the game with RB Earnest Graham getting an 8-yard and a 28-yard TD run.
+Afterwards, the Buccaneers ended the game with running back Earnest Graham getting an 8-yard and a 28-yard touchdown run.

 With the loss, the Rams fell to 0–3.

 Week 4: at Dallas Cowboys

 Still searching for their first win of the year, the Rams flew to Texas Stadium for a Week 4 showdown with the Dallas Cowboys.
-After a scoreless first quarter, St. Louis trailed early as Cowboys RB Julius Jones got a 2-yard TD run.
-Later in the period, the Rams would get their only score of the game as WR Dante Hall returned a punt 85 yards for a touchdown.
-Afterwards, Dallas regained the lead with QB Tony Romo getting a 15-yard TD run.
+After a scoreless first quarter, St. Louis trailed early as Cowboys running back Julius Jones got a 2-yard touchdown run.
+Later in the period, the Rams would get their only score of the game as wide receiver Dante Hall returned a punt 85 yards for a touchdown.
+Afterwards, Dallas regained the lead with quarterback Tony Romo getting a 15-yard touchdown run.

-In the third quarter, the Cowboys managed to put the game away with Romo hooking up with WR Patrick Crayton on a 59-yard and a 37-yard TD pass.
-Afterwards, the scoring ended with Romo's 17-yard TD pass to TE Jason Witten.
+In the third quarter, the Cowboys managed to put the game away with Romo hooking up with wide receiver Patrick Crayton on a 59-yard and a 37-yard touchdown pass.
+Afterwards, the scoring ended with Romo's 17-yard touchdown pass to tight end Jason Witten.

 With no touchdowns in their last 30 offensive possessions to go with their fourth-straight loss, the Rams fell to 0–4.